rioki/www.rioki.org/content/posts/2012-08-09-solid-shelved.md

     - fail
 ---

 These last two weeks had it's ups and downs.
-I learned allot about my engine design, what I was doing wrong and what I was doing right.
+I learned a lot about my engine design, what I was doing wrong and what I was doing right.
 But I also learned that I am somewhat in an impasse.
 My current design hit a snag when I tried to integrate a console and scripting.
 Engine wise these two weeks where a loss, but